vesnaatwork/cypress-visual-regression/README.md

 Commands for running tests

-taking base screenshots: run in terminal`npx cypress run --env environment=prod --browser chrome` or `npm run base`
+- taking base screenshots: run in terminal`npx cypress run --env environment=prod --browser chrome` or `npm run base`

-comparing the screenshots: `npx cypress run --env environment=dev --browser chrome` or `npm run compare`
+- comparing the screenshots: `npx cypress run --env environment=dev --browser chrome` or `npm run compare`

-delete diff, compare and spec folder contents `npx run cleanup`

 If you want to run in headed mode instead of `npx cypress run` use `npx cypress open`